mhingston/bot/docs/developments/ci-integration-tests.md

 ## Overview

-Integration tests for `@tego/bot` require actual system interaction (mouse, keyboard, screen access).
+Integration tests for `Tego Bot` require actual system interaction (mouse, keyboard, screen access).
 These tests are **disabled by default** in CI environments because:

 1. **GitHub Actions runners are typically headless** - No graphical interface available
 2. **Limited system access** - Virtualized environments may not support hardware interaction